Rodwanbagdadi/Sales-Insights-Data-Analysis/README.md

 ## 🙏 Acknowledgments

+- **codebasics**: Special thanks for the comprehensive tutorial series and providing the MySQL database for hands-on learning
-- Thanks to the data sources that made this analysis possible
+- Thanks to the MySQL database that provided real-world sales data for analysis
 - Microsoft Power BI community for guidance and best practices
-- Business stakeholders for their valuable feedback and requirements
+- SQL and database community for query optimization techniques

 ---